Top 10 Cabbage Companion Plants And 6 You Should Avoid in 2022.

 #9.
 Chamomile:

+Chamomile is a good companion plant to cabbage.
+It keeps away cabbage moths with its strong scent.
 Chamomile is also known to enhance the richness of the soil and improve the taste of your cabbage.

 With chamomile nearby, you are sure your cabbage will thrive well.